CRBS/Panfish/design/TechnicalSpec.md

 * **CLUSTER.panfishstat**
     Path to **panfishstat** wrapper that lets caller get status of job.

+* **CLUSTER.panfishsubmit.dir**
+    Directory cluster to write out the panfishsubmit job files.
+They will be put in folders under this path which denote the state of the job.

+* **CLUSTER.panfishsubmit.max.num.jobs**
+    Maximum number of jobs to allow to run concurrently on the cluster.
+This is done because some clusters restrict # of jobs per user.

+* **CLUSTER.panfishsubmit.submit.sleep**
+    Sleep time between submissions.
+Some clusters need a break :)

 * **CLUSTER.run.job.script**
     This script lets a set of serial jobs run on a single node in parallel.